deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 > ```Users accounts have the same identifier but another domain-ending.
 Please add the user-ID with the ending @lifescience-ri.eu```
 8) Choose on the right lower corner **Add Binding**
 9) Add the user with a sufficient role (**cluster-admin** mostly the right choice but granularity is possible)
-10) Clusteraccess should be granted now
+10) Access to your cluster should be granted now

 ![image](img/rbac.png)